 This regulation does not apply to persons possessing or storing commercially processed feed (feed pellets or steamed, rolled grains) or to persons possessing state certified weed free hay or crop products packaged as bales, containers, or sacks, when also marked using official tags, twine or other identification as required by the product¿s State of origin, or in possession of the original and current State documents which certify the hay or crop products meet or exceed the North American Weed Management Association (NAWMA) or comparable certification standard.

 TRAILS CLOSED TO PACK AND SADDLE STOCK

-Some trails are closed to use by pack and saddle stock due to steep grades, inadequate design, lack of grazing or other factors.
+Some trails within the wilderness are closed to use by pack and saddle stock due to steep grades, inadequate design, lack of grazing or other factors.
 Pack animals include all horses, mules, burros, donkeys, llamas, goats, and other animals commonly used for packing gear or carrying a rider.

 GRAZING AND HANDLING OF STOCK ANIMALS

 Grazing, hitching, tethering, or hobbling any pack and/or saddle livestock within 200 feet of a lake shore is prohibited.